KeyboardKit/KeyboardKit/README.md

 class KeyboardController: KeyboardInputViewController {}
 ```

-This gives your controller access to new lifecycle functions, observable state, services, and much more.
+This gives your controller access to new lifecycle functions like `viewWillSetupKeyboard`, observable state like `state.keyboardContext`, services like `actionHandler`, and much more.

-You can then override `viewWillSetupKeyboard()` and call any of the `setup` functions to customize or replace the standard ``SystemKeyboard`` view:
+KeyboardKit will by use a standard `SystemKeyboard` as the default keyboard view.
+To customize or replace it, override `viewWillSetupKeyboard()` and call any setup function with the view you want to use:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {